christyjacob4/pghashlib/README.md

 - MurmurHash3 algorithm by Austin Appleby
 - CityHash algorithm by Google Inc.
+- SipHash-2-4 algorithm by Jean-Philippe Aumasson and Daniel J. Bernstein
 - lookup2 and lookup3be algorithms by Bob Jenkins
 - PostgreSQL Extension Building Infrastructure (PGXS)
 - PostgreSQL Community for guidance and support